Flight Cancellation Compensation

 Less than 7DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-Nonetheless, in case you agree on the alternative flight, but the aircraft arrives late at your final point of destination, you still may be eligible for compensation.
+Nonetheless, in case you agree on the alternative or replacement flight, even if it is operated by the same airline, you may still be eligible for compensation if the flight arrives more than three hours late at your final point of destination compared to the original scheduled arrival time.
 The amount of compensation depends on the flight’s distance and the time of delay.
-In the table, you can see more details:

 Under 2 hours2-3